 Open Sep.
 2-Oct.
 29; Fri., 10 a.m.-6 p.m.; Sat., 10 a.m.-9:30 p.m.; Sun., 10 a.m.-6 p.m.

 Admission is $5 for children and adults; free for ages 2 & under

 19412 S. Shabbona Rd.

-With more than 20 attractions on hand, Siegel’s Cottonwood Farm in Crest Hill, truly is a solid catch-all for kids of all ages and interests, whether said interests include pumpkin-picking, pony rides, climbing walls, jellies and jams, hay rides, or even “zombie” paintball.
+With 30 attractions on hand, Siegel’s Cottonwood Farm in Crest Hill, truly is a solid catch-all for kids of all ages and interests, whether said interests include pumpkin-picking, pony rides, climbing walls, jellies and jams, hay rides, or even “zombie” paintball.
 Then of course there’s the corn maze, open weekends through October 31.
 Spanning 15 acres, the corn maze contains 5 miles of winding pathways.
-This year’s maze theme is dedicated to the 15th anniversary of 9/11.
+This year’s theme is “Chicago Cubs #FLYTHEW”.

 Corn maze is included in general admission ($15/person; free for ages 2 & under)

 Which corn maze do you plan on getting lost in this year?
 Let us know in the comments!